cryptocopycats/programming-cryptokitties/README.md

 All together now.
-Let's add up the odds from step1 and the mewtations in a new all-in-one `kittycalc` version 2.0:
+Let's add up the odds from step one and the mewtations in a new all-in-one `kittycalc` version 2.0: